travis-kuenzi/Mongo-Driven-Website-Term-Project/README.md

     * When a Musician is deleted, Song is updated with Cascade

 Song:
 * Each song has one musician
 	* Relationship is stored on the Song side
     	* When a song is deleted, update Musician with Nothing
 * Each song has a few genres
     	* Relationship stored on Song side
 	* When a song is deleted, update Genre with Nothing
-    * A song has a few instruments
+* Each song has a few instruments
 	* Relationship stored on Song side
     	* When a song is deleted, update Instrument with Nothing

 Teammates Contact:
 (william) Yifei Zhao